 - It is a powerful predictor of the strength of the real estate business in a market, and real estate professionals, investors, and analysts are especially interested in it.

-- The median number of days between the listing date and contract date for all Closed Sales during the month was 9 days, the same as last year.
+- The median number of days between the listing date and contract date for all Closed Sales during the month was 25 days, 13 days more than the last year.

-- The median number of days between the listing date and closing date for all Closed Sales during the month was 48 Days, -9.4% YoY.
+- The median number of days between the listing date and closing date for all Closed Sales during the month was 70 Days, 17 days more than the last year.

 - Pending Sales are considered to be a decent indicator of potential future Closed Sales.